 Dr. Dickens was born in Dayton, OH, on February 21, 1909.
 After graduating from high school, she was accepted at Crane Junior College in Chicago, and was later accepted at the University of Illinois College of Medicine, Chicago.
 She graduated in 1934 as the only African-American woman in a class of 137 students.

 Dr. Dickens began teaching at the University of Pennsylvania School of Medicine in 1965, starting as an instructor in the Department of Obstetrics and Gynecology.
-Over the next 10 years she advanced through the ranks to be named a full professor in 1976, and eventually professor emeritus in 1985.
+Over the next 10 years she advanced through the ranks to be named a full professor in 1976, and eventually professor emeritus in 1985.3 Early in her tenure, she also served as dean of the office for minority affairs at the University of Pennsylvania.
+In her first five years in that role, she greatly increased the enrollment numbers of minority medical students.

 Dr. Dickens had several special interests throughout her historical career.
 In 1967, she founded the teen clinic at the University of Pennsylvania for school-age mothers in the inner city, and went on to serve as director of the teen clinic and advocate for teen mothers throughout her career.
 She also initiated a project that brought temporary cancer detection facilities into Philadelphia's inner city, and implemented a project funded by the National Institutes of Health that encouraged doctors to perform Pap smears to test for cervical cancer in women.

 Throughout her career, Dr. Dickens was a member of many professional societies, a board member for the American Cancer Society and Children’s Aid Society, among others, and a recipient of numerous awards.
-She was also the first African-American woman to be admitted into fellowship in the American College of Obstetricians and Gynecologists.5 href=''>
+She was also the first African-American woman to be admitted into fellowship in the American College of Obstetricians and Gynecologists.4 Dr. Dickens had a long and influential career, advocating for her patients and helping to pave the way for female African-American surgeons to follow.
+She was married to Dr. Purvis Henderson, also a surgeon, and had two children.5

 Dr. Dickens died in December 2001, and her personal papers were donated to the University of Pennsylvania Archives and Records Center.
 For more information on Dr. Dickens and her accomplishments, visit their website.